pasever/webmachine/docs/Client-Refactor_0.7.md

 ROUTES Changes :
   * Renamed dbclient.js to dbclient.js.bak
   * Renamed dbplatform to dbclient.js
+  * Route: /api/db/client can either be sent only an accessId or both an accessId and a clientId.
+If it is just provided with an access Id it will return an array of all clients that accessId manages.
+Otherwise, it will return a single client (for maintenance).
+This route will return a 401 Unauthorized error code.
   * Added /api/db/client/public route, which gets all Clients who are marked isPrivate: false and isActivated: true.
 This is for public network selection.
+  * Added /api/db/client/joined route, which gets all Clients a member has joined.

 PUBLIC Changes :
   * Added /common folder to hold all common React components